enear/keepachangelog-maven-plugin/README.md

 The following options are available:

  * `repositoryUrl`: the repository web page URL.
 Used to generate diff links.
-By default read from `scm/url` entry in `pom.xml`.
-Example:
+By default read from the `scm/url` entry in `pom.xml`.
  * `connectionUrl`: the repository connection URL.
+Used to get repository information, such as tags.
 By default read from the `scm/connection` entry in `pom.xml`.
  * `username`: the username to connect to the Git repository.
  * `password`: the password to connect to the Git repository.
 Encrypted passwords on `settings.xml` are supported and it is the recommended method for security reasons.
 See the Password Encryption section bellow for more information.